jdluu/jdluu/README.md

 Hello!
-My name is Jeffrey Luu, a UCSD Class of 2023 Alumni who studied Human Computer Interaction and Computer Science.
+My name is Jeffrey Luu, a 2023 UCSD Graduate who studied Human Computer Interaction and Computer Science.

 Throughout my studies, I have developed a passion for creating technology that not only meets functional requirements, but also provides an exceptional user experience.
 By combining the technical skills I've learned with a Human Centered Design approach, I work towards finding innovative solutions to problems through the design and development process.